|Isle of Man||Italy|

 Yes.
-Turkey’s autonomous sanctions regime includes trade embargos on: narcotics (Law on Inspection of Narcotics dated 12 June 1933, No. 2313); casino machinery (Law on Roulette, Tilt, Foosball and Similar Game Tools and Machines dated 13 December 1968, No. 1072); certain types of plants (Regulation on Plant Quarantine published in the official gazette dated 3 December 2011 with the number 28131); and chemical weapons, chemicals and waste which are categorised dangerous and ozone depleting substances (Communiqué on Ozone Depleting Substances, Import 2013/14).
+Turkey’s autonomous sanctions regime includes trade embargos on: narcotics (Law on Inspection of Narcotics dated 12 June 1933, No. 2313); casino machinery (Law on Roulette, Tilt, Foosball and Similar Game Tools and Machines dated 13 December 1968, No. 1072); certain types of plants (Regulation on Plant Quarantine published in the official gazette dated 3 December 2011 with the number 28131); and chemical weapons, chemicals and waste which are categorized dangerous and ozone depleting substances (Communiqu. on Import 2017/1)

 The Turkish export controls regime is largely in line with the EU system.
 However, unlike the EU system (which is based on a single control list), Turkey implements export controls through different control lists under the responsibility of different official bodies.
-These bodies include: the Ministry of National Defence (“MND”); the Undersecretariat for Foreign Trade (“UFT”); the Turkish Atomic Energy Authority (“TAEA”); and the Mining and Exporters Union.
+These bodies include: the Ministry of National Defence (“MND”); the Ministry of Economy (“ME”); the Ministry of Customs and Trade (“MCT”); the Undersecretariat for Foreign Trade (“UFT”); the Turkish Atomic Energy Authority (“TAEA”); and the Mining and Exporters Union.
 These bodies also function as licensing authorities.

-Turkey is also party to the following international treaties: the Wassenaar Arrangement; the Missile Technology Control Regime; the Australia Group; the Nuclear Suppliers’ Group (“NSG”); the Zangger Committee; and the Chemical Weapons Convention.
+Turkey is also party to the following international treaties: the Wassenaar Arrangement; the Missile Technology Control Regime; the Australia Group; the Nuclear Suppliers’ Group (“NSG”); the Zangger Committee; International Atomic Energy Agency; Nuclear Non-Proliferation Treaty; Biological Weapons Convention and the Chemical Weapons Convention.
 The control lists indicated under these international treaties are subject to export controls and the UFT is the responsible body for ensuring control of the items listed therein.

 Yes.
 The Turkish Council of Ministers maintains a list of entities and individuals sanctioned by it and publishes this list in the official gazette.
 This list consists of the names of individuals and entities that have been listed by the UN and the EU.